 You can use different stitches to make circles, rectangles, squares, and even hearts.
 As well as being the foundation of different items, these shapes can be used to adorn and embellish.

 Crochet circles can be crocheted flat or in a spiral shape.
 They are started with a chain joined with a slip stitch or with a magic ring that results in a smaller center hole.
-The circle pictured used single crochet which results in a dense shape.
-The linked article helps troubleshoot so you can get perfectly shaped and flat circles.
+The circle pictured used single crochet, which results in a dense shape.

 Crocheting Granny Squares